epfl-dlab/GoogleTrendsAnchorBank/README.md

 ~~~

 The explicit list of requirements can be found in [`requirements.txt`](requirements.txt).

-Note: G-TAB was developed and tested in Python 3.8.1.
+Note that G-TAB was developed and tested in Python 3.8.1.

 # Example usage